radumarg/lambdaQ/doc/development-plan.md

-## INTRODUCTION
+## Introduction
 lambdaQ - A new functional language for quantum computing based on an extension of classical lambda calculus [1] named quantum lambda calculus, based on the work of Peter Selinger and Benoit Valiron [2, 3].
 The language is built as an external DSL for Haskell.
 Possibly later, it will be reconfigured as a Haskell Language Extension [4].

-What lambdaQ will bring to the table differently from other languages like QML [13], QCL [25], Quipper [9], QWire [14], Silq [10], or funQ [15] is its semantics.
+What lambdaQ will bring to the table differently from other languages like QML [13], QCL [25], Quipper [9], QWire [14], Silq [10], or funQ [15] is a new semantics.
 The language will be practical rather than another theoretical language designed for the study of formal semantics of quantum computation.
 Programs will be compiled into the following two quantum intermediate representations code formats:

-- The LLVM Quantum Intermediate Representation [5] supported by Microsoft, Quantum Circuits Inc., Quantinuum, Rigetti and others.
+- The LLVM Quantum Intermediate Representation (QIR) [5] supported by Microsoft, Quantum Circuits Inc., Quantinuum, Rigetti and others.
-- OpenQASM3 [11] supported by IBM which is regarded both as a high and a low-level IR.
+- OpenQASM3 [11] supported by IBM which is regarded both as a high and a low-level Intermediate Representation (IR).

-Note: looks like IBM will also use LLVM in their software stack but details have not been yet made public.
+Note: it looks like IBM will also use LLVM in their software stack but details have not been yet made public.

-##  GUIDING PRINCIPLES
+##  Guiding Principles
 This document describes a rather heterogeneous set of features and requirements.
 While each one of these is important within some limited context or in general, the purpose of a functional language should be to provide a higher level of programming experience for a quantum developer.

-An interesting question is whether a functional language can be more expressive when coding quantum algorithms.
-Intuitively, it might be the case, since a functional language expresses math and quantum algorithms can be regarded as math, but this intuition must be made concrete.
+For example, an interesting question is whether a functional language can be more expressive than plain circuit lanuguages when coding quantum algorithms.

-Our intention is to make lambdaQ programs more expressive than plain circuit description languages for quantum programs in general.
-It remains to be seen during development what are those constructs that will prove suitable for creating a useful high-level quantum language.
+Our intention is to make lambdaQ programs more expressive than circuit description languages or jupyter notebooks for quantum programs in general.
+It remains to be seen during development which are those constructs that will prove suitable for creating a useful high-level quantum language.
 However, from the beginning, several features can be considered in this regard:

 - strive for increased readability, abstraction, and code reuse.
 - quantum conditionals, express phase kick-back using language constructs.